 As they get older, sometimes we relax on activities with our dogs.
 I have been guilty of letting her go in the back yard, rather than taking her on a walk.
 I’ve noticed that unless something catches her attention, such as a squirrel to run after, she does her business and wants back in.
 For most dogs, simply letting them outside a few times a day is not enough to keep them active and healthy.

 The Association for Pet Obesity Prevention (APOP) is an organization working to combat pet obesity so pets enjoy better lives.
-In their most recent 2016 survey on pet obesity, they found that 54 percent of all dogs are overweight or obese.
-What is startling is that this trend has increased every year since the organization began taking data in 2007.
-Further, the survey found pet parents of dogs do not agree with the overweight status.
-In fact, while 54 percent of the dogs are overweight, only 22 percent of the dog owners felt that their pets were actually overweight.
+In their most recent 2018 survey on pet obesity, they found that 56 percent of all dogs are overweight or obese.
+Based on the dog population, this number equates to roughly 50 million overweight dogs.
+What is startling is this trend has increased every year since the organization began taking data in 2007.

 Dr. Ernie Ward, a veterinarian and board member of APOP writes in his blog post, “With increasing weights come increased weight-related disorders, especially arthritis and Type 2 diabetes.
 It’s up to pet owners and veterinarians to reverse this trend and save our dogs and cats from suffering needlessly.”